 Overview

-At any given time, John has multiple cases pending in the Alabama Supreme Court and Eleventh Circuit, but he also represents clients in a wide array of cases throughout the country.
-In recent years John has presented oral argument for insurance-sector clients in the highest appellate courts in both California and New York.
-John has appeared for alcohol-industry clients in the Supreme Court and the Fourth, Sixth, Seventh, and Eighth Circuits.
-As state Solicitor General from 2011 to 2014, John argued two merits cases at the United States Supreme Court.
+John also represents clients in a wide array of appeals throughout the country.
+In recent years he has presented oral argument for clients in the state appellate courts in California, Georgia, Idaho, and New York, as well as the Fourth, Sixth, Seventh, Eighth, and Ninth Circuits.
+As state Solicitor General from 2011 to 2014, John orally argued two merits cases at the United States Supreme Court.

 Community & Professional